 Valley College - Cleveland has the following license: Ohio Department of Public Safety CDL A Training School License.

-Valley College programs are approved for students to use veterans' benefits (WV).
-The chart below shows the approved programs that are currently offered.
+Valley College following programs are approved for students to use veterans' benefits.
 Check with the Financial Aid Department for the most up-to-date approval status of a program.